taurus-org/taurus/doc/source/users/getting_started/running_cli.rst

     Door_lab-01_1 [1]:

-That't it!
+That's it!
 You now have a running sardana client.
 Still not impressed, I see!
 The next chapter describes how to start adding new elements to your sardana environment.